Stokes Bay line: Absorption by the LSWR

-In 1871 the LSWR offered to purchase the Stokes Bay Company in exchange for £35,000 of ordinary South Western stock.
+In 1871 the LSWR offered to purchase the Stokes Bay Railway and Pier Company in exchange for £35,000 of ordinary South Western stock.
 The little company managed to negotiate £40,000 which was agreed.
 The transfer was effective on 1 January 1872.

 Completion of the transfer took place on 17 June 1875, delayed because of the complication of finalising ownership of some War Department land.
 The ordinary Stokes Bay shareholders got 20% of their subscription back.
 Total expenditure on the line since 1855 had been something over £76,000 against total receipts of just £21,724 accrued from the time of opening.

 The opening of Portsmouth Harbour railway station in 1876 started a long decline in the usage of the Stokes Bay route, as it was now possible to transfer directly from train to steamer at Portsmouth; the railway route had been much shorter since the Portsmouth Direct line was opened in 1859.

-Stokes Bay pier was rebuilt in 1896 at a cost of more than £6,000 and in 1898 the two viaducts were replaced by single span bridges and embankments.
+Stokes Bay Pier was rebuilt in 1896 at a cost of more than £6,000 and in 1898 the two viaducts were replaced by single span bridges and embankments.

 As the railway staff at Stokes Bay were unable to find suitable housing locally, in May 1899 the LSWR built a row of five cottages for £1,235.